pysat/pysat/docs/new_instrument.rst

   platform = 'your_platform_name'
   name = 'name_of_instrument'
+  # dictionary keyed by tag with a string description of that dataset
   tags = {'': 'The standard processing for the data.
 Loaded by default',
           'fancy': 'A higher-level processing of the data.'}
+  # dictionary keyed by sat_id with a list of supported tags
+  # for each key
   sat_ids = {'A': ['', 'fancy'], 'B': ['', 'fancy'], 'C': ['']}

 Note that the possible tags that can be invoked are '' and 'fancy'.
 The tags